 Criminal justice charities are more keenly aware of the challenges faced by people with convictions and they’re often keen to get people with lived experience on board.
 However, these organisations frequently work with vulnerable groups and in environments with their own vetting rules.
-This creates a unique set of challenges and this short briefing, is designed to help criminal justice charities develop fair chance recruitment policies.
+This creates a unique set of challenges and this guidance is designed to help criminal justice charities develop fair chance recruitment policies.

 Think about why you’re asking